BRIGHT: A Collaborative Generalist-Specialist Foundation Model for Breast Pathology

 \section{Results}

 The BRIGHT model was pre-trained on a large-scale, diverse cohort of breast WSIs, encompassing the full pathological spectrum from benign lesions and in situ carcinomas to invasive carcinomas of varied histological and molecular subtypes.
 This comprehensive training enables BRIGHT to learn a rich and diverse feature representation of breast-specific pathology.
-To rigorously assess its clinical utility, we evaluated BRIGHT-derived feature embeddings across 24 distinct downstream tasks, spanning four major clinical domains, including histological diagnosis, biomarker prediction, treatment response prediction and prognosis prediction.
+To rigorously assess its clinical utility, we evaluated BRIGHT-derived feature embeddings across 25 distinct downstream tasks, spanning four major clinical domains, including histological diagnosis, biomarker prediction, treatment response prediction and prognosis prediction.
 Following the established weakly-supervised paradigm in computational pathology, we employed a multiple-instance learning (MIL) framework CLAM~\cite{lu2021data} for task-specific downstream adaptation.
 For a robust internal evaluation, we constructed a held-out validation cohort comprising all consecutive patients undergoing breast biopsy from the full calendar year of 2024 at our primary institution (C1.TMUCIH), ensuring a natural and unselected distribution reflective of real-world breast oncology practice.
 To evaluate the generalizability of BRIGHT, external validation is conducted on the WSIs collected from 9 external hospitals.
 To ensure a rigorous and unbiased evaluation, all WSIs used for downstream task assessment were held-out from the BRIGHT foundation model's pre-training phase.
 The detailed dataset distribution of each task is shown in Supplementary Table S1 (primary cohort) and S2 (external cohorts).
-We compare BRIGHT with three leading PFMs, including two image-based PFMs (Virchow2~\cite{vorontsov2024foundation,zimmermann2024virchow2} and UNIv2~\cite{chen2024towards}), one visual-language PFM (CONCHv1.5~\cite{lu2024visual}) as well as the specialist version of BRIGHT (S).
+We compare BRIGHT with five leading PFMs, including four image-based PFMs (Virchow2~\cite{vorontsov2024foundation,zimmermann2024virchow2}, UNIv2~\cite{chen2024towards}, {Prov-GigaPath~\cite{xu2024whole} and CHIEF~\cite{wang2024pathology})}, one visual-language PFM (CONCHv1.5~\cite{lu2024visual}).